 10. Indoor Gross Motor Game- Get the whole class involved in gross motor play with jumping, hopping, and more with this Dinosaur Gross Motor Game uses mini dinosaur figures.
 Grab the free printable game spinner and activity here.

 11. Bean Bag Games- This group gross motor core strengthening activity is a fun way to get the whole class involved in a group game!
+Make it a winter theme with these snowflake bean bags.

 12. Play the Four Corners Classroom Game– Add movement and sneak in some auditory processing work with this fun game shared over on The Game Gal.